 To get ready to put the plan into place, I purchased a simple hand counter.
 To avoid carpal thumb syndrome, I planned to just count up by 1 on it for every 100 lbs.

-January 2, 2020: I am fortunate that the gym I frequent is a small, strip-mall style affair in an industrial complex.
-Most members are there for the convenience of proximity to work.
+January 2, 2020: I am fortunate that the gym I frequent is a small, strip-mall style affair bordering an industrial complex and an older suburban neighborhood.
+Most members are there for the convenience of proximity to work or walking distance from their home.
 As such, on the day after New Year’s Day (that magical time when resolvers are gonna resolve), I am one of only three people occupying the space in the early AM.
 I decide to just shoot for 5,000 lbs today, and to work my way up to 10,000 over time.
 I reach the 5,000 threshold fairly easily doing lots or repetitions of low weight.